 During the programme, you are introduced to a wide range of design tools essential for a mechanical engineer.
 The classical engineering disciplines such as mechanics of materials, continuum mechanics, and variational methods are combined with courses on the latest computer based simulation tools like finite element methods, optimisation methods and multi body system analysis methods.
 The use of composite materials for advanced structural applications is one of the key areas of the programme, and you will learn how to use these for engineering design purposes.

 Students from the Design of Mechanical Systems programme have done projects in collaboration with or internships at a number of Danish and international companies.
 This includes wind turbine manufacturers such as Vestas and Siemens Wind Power where students have been involved in several projects related to the design and development of wind turbines.

-Other examples include crash simulation in cooperation with Ford Motor Company in Germany, simulation model of a dumper in cooperation with Hydrema, bio mechanical analysis of ligament injuries together with biomedical scientists and a variety of other industrial relevant projects.
+Other examples of collaborations include crash simulation in cooperation with Ford Motor Company in Germany, simulation model of a dumper in cooperation with Hydrema, bio mechanical analysis of ligament injuries together with biomedical scientists and a variety of other industrial relevant projects.

 Aalborg University is rated for excellence in the QS-ranking system.
 Aalborg University has received five stars certifying the world-class position of the university based on cutting-edge facilities and internationally renowned research and teaching faculty.

 Within Engineering and Technology, Aalborg University ranked as number 76 in 2015/2016.